 Employees must call in each day they are absent due to illness and speak with their supervisor or HR (unless prior arrangements have been made), this includes when electing intermittent FMLA Leave.
-Employees must have two-way communication with their supervisor meaning they must speak to their supervisor on the phone or correspond by email or text.
-If an immediate supervisor is not available, Employees must use two methods of communication.
-For example, email and text; or text and voicemail.
-Supervisors can establish additional call off procedures, which must be in writing and approved by Human Resources.
 If an Employee is absent from work for two (2) or more consecutive shifts, they are required to provide a doctor's note to management upon returning to work.
 An Employee may not be allowed to return to work without a doctor's note.
 Doctor's notes may be required unless this conflicts with local, or state law.